VIRTUAL BOOK CLUB TALKS

 "Book club meetings are always fun, but having Jonathan join our session really made for a memorable and enhanced discussion.
 What a treat to an already great read!"

 One of my favorite experiences since writing Odd Jobs was the time a local book club invited me in for a live Q&A. It was great meeting the readers, discussing the writing process, and sharing stories from the Odd Jobs experience that never made it into the book.

-At first, I thought this national quarantine meant it would be a long time before I had that experience again, but I ultimately realized that now is the perfect time for book clubs.
+At first, I thought a national quarantine meant it would be a long time before I had that experience again, but I ultimately realized that now is the perfect time for book clubs.
 We all finally have the time to read the things we've always wanted to try, and who couldn't use an excuse to hang out with friends, drink wine, and talk about something other than how bored you've been staying in all day?
 Thanks to Zoom and Google hangouts, we can do it all while social distancing.